How to Write a Manuscript That Succeeds

 This is a survey of published authors that I did on here (mumbles) over a year ago.
 But now I finally have a beautiful infographic to share on how to write a manuscript that succeeds.

-The key takeaway, I think, is that so many of you have written more than ten manuscripts on your journeys, and how many of you enlisted outside help in the form of writing groups, critiques, beta readers, and editors.
+The key takeaway, I think, is that so many of you have written more than ten manuscripts on your journeys, and how many of you enlisted outside help in the form of online writing groups, critique partners, beta readers, and editors.

 What I’m seeing here?
 A lot of encouragement and perseverance.
 While it’s true that approximately 20% ended up landing an agent or publishing their first manuscripts, between 38 and 43% of writers ended up breaking through on their 5th through 9th manuscript, or even their tenth+ manuscript!
 That’s the majority of responders to the survey.